2024 YR4

 ' is an asteroid with an estimated diameter of 53 to 67 m that is classified as an Apollo-type (Earth-crossing) near-Earth object.
 From 27 January to 20 February 2025, it had an impact rating of 3 on the Torino scale, reflecting its size and an estimated probability greater than 1% that it would impact Earth on 22 December 2032.
 The estimated impact probability peaked at 3.1% on 18 February 2025.
 By 23 February, additional observations effectively ruled out impacting Earth in 2032 and lowered its Torino rating to 0.
-Based on all observations up to a James Webb Space Telescope observation on 11 May 2025, there is a roughly 4% chance of impacting the Moon on 22 December 2032 around 15:19 UTC, with the asteroid expected to pass at 9000±74000 km from the surface of the Moon.
+As of 11 May 2025, there was about a 4% chance of a Moon impact on 22 December 2032 around 15:19 UTC, but two additional observations by the James Webb Space Telescope in February 2026 reduced that chance to 0%. will safely pass 21200±2300 km from the surface of the Moon.
+(Note: For comparison, 99942 Apophis will pass 31600 km from the surface of Earth on 13 April 2029.)
+Pending precovery images from 2016 also support the close approach distance.

 The asteroid was discovered by the Chilean station of the Asteroid Terrestrial-impact Last Alert System (ATLAS) at Río Hurtado on 27 December 2024.
 When additional observations increased its impact probability to greater than 1%, the first step in planetary defense responses was triggered, prompting additional data gathering using several major telescopes and leading space agencies to begin planning asteroid threat mitigation.